Writers of the Guru Granth Sahib

 The Guru Granth Sahib (ਗੁਰੂ ਗ੍ਰੰਥ ਸਾਹਿਬ; /pa/), is the central religious text of Sikhism, considered by Sikhs to be the final sovereign Guru of the religion.
 It contains 1430 Angs (limbs, referring to pages of the scripture), containing 5,894 hymns of 36 saint mystics which includes Sikh gurus (6 gurus, possibly as many as 7 or 8), Bhagats (15 bhagats), Bhatts (11 bhatts) and Gursikhs (4 gursikhs).
 It is notable among foundational religious scriptures for including hymns from writers of other religions, namely Hindus and Muslims.
+The scripture also contains compositions by authors of varying caste-backgrounds, including Shudras and untouchables.
 It also contains teachings of the Sikh gurus themselves.

 Categorization of authors

 Scholars categorize the authors of the Guru Granth Sahib into four groups: